kill9zombie/elixir_dojo/DOJO.md

     reverse(collection) 	Reverses the collection

-.. which means that we can pass it a collection with the pipe operator as:
+.. which means that we can pass it a list (have a look at the `Enumerable` protocol if you want to know more about the `collection` thing) with the pipe operator as:

     [1,2,3,4] |> Enum.reverse